ImranHossain1/ReactTaskCMF/README.md

 # Install the packages

-To install the packages, you have to open your terminal to run:
+To install the packages, you have to run this command on your terminal:

 ### `npm install`